Industrial Powder Coating Pretreatment Process

 As part of our comprehensive powder coating capabilities, Rhinehart Finishing follows an extensive TT-C-490 Type I pretreatment protocol that goes above and beyond industrial powder coating standards.
 In fact, we use a zinc phosphate coating system that is certified by the Department of Defense and approved for TACOM-grade military applications.
 This level of corrosion protection can potentially extend the life of your equipment and enable it to withstand the wear and tear of repeated operation.
 From military and defense applications to heavy trucks and construction equipment, our zinc phosphate pretreatment ensures the best overall results for our customers across multiple industries.
 This enhances our capabilities in powder coating for manufacturing equipment and many other applications.

-The professionals at Rhinehart Finishing have considerable experience with the common types of coatings, including epoxy, polyurethane and hybrids.
+The professionals at Rhinehart Finishing have considerable experience with the common types of coatings, including epoxy, polyurethane, and hybrids.
 Plus, our state-of-the-art production facility includes one of the most advanced coating booths in the industry.
 We also offer one of the largest product window sizes in the Midwest, capable of handling items up to 12’ x 3’ x 6’.
 Trust Rhinehart Finishing for superior, expert pretreatment service.
+You can learn more about how to get ready for the next step in the powder coating process.